Open Bible Data Home About News OET Key

 the,thousand to/for=yourself(m) Shəlmoh

-Here, the woman could be: (1) speaking as if Solomon is present with her even though he is not in order to use him as an example.
-If it would be helpful to your readers, you could translate these words in a way that does not make it seem like the woman is speaking directly to Solomon but rather indicates that she is speaking about Solomon.
-Alternate translation: “The thousand belong to Solomon” (2) calling the man she loves by the name Solomon (even though he was not Solomon) as term of endearment similar to how she called the man she loved “The king” in 1:4.
+Here the woman could be: (1) speaking as if Solomon is present with her even though he is not, in order to use him as an example.
+If it would be helpful in your language, you could translate these words as if the woman is speaking about Solomon and not to him.
+Alternate translation: “The thousand belong to Solomon” (2) calling the man she loves Solomon (even though he was not Solomon) as a term of endearment, similar to how she called the man she loved “The king” in 1:4.
 Alternate translation: “The thousand belong to you, the man I love, you who are like king Solomon” or “The thousand belong to you, the man I love, you who I call Solomon”

 BI Sng 8:12 ©